 Final words

-Editing WordPress’ core files indicate special conditions to improve, change, or make a difference in WordPress functionality.
+Editing WordPress’ core files indicates special conditions that need to be addressed to improve, change, or improve WordPress functionality.

 However, you can change the core files if you’re skilled enough.
 Otherwise, changing the WordPress default files may damage your site.